kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### Admin

 - As a cluster administrator, I can set quotas and resource limits on generated buckets' storage capacity via the Kubernete's API, so that  I can control monthly infrastructure costs.
-- As a cluster administrator, I can use Kubernetes RBAC policies on bucket APIs, so that I may control integration and access to pre-existing buckets from within the cluster, reducing the need to adminster an external storage interface.
+- As a cluster administrator, I can use Kubernetes RBAC policies on bucket APIs, so that I may control integration and access to pre-existing buckets from within the cluster, reducing the need to administer an external storage interface.
 - As a cluster administrator, I can manage multiple object store providers via the Kubernetes API, so that I do not have to become an expert in several different storage interfaces.

 #### User